https://www.polity.org.za

 Infrastructure Fund and Infrastructure SA

-An important step change occurred in 2018 when President Cyril Ramaphosa took office.
+An important step change occurred in 2018 when President Ramaphosa took office.
 He launched the Infrastructure Fund with the intention of blending public and private funds and increasing the pot of money available for infrastructure.
 The fund became operational in 2020.
 (Things take time in the public sector).

 To strengthen planning, budgeting and execution abilities, Infrastructure SA was created to work alongside the Infrastructure Fund on all projects of more than R1-billion.
 It is a one-stop shop for large infrastructure projects with a team of professionals to help unlock projects.
-In this year's budget, R600-million was allocated to Infrastructure SA for technical and professional skills to prepare, manage and execute projects.
+In this year’s budget, R600-million was allocated to Infrastructure SA for technical and professional skills to prepare, manage and execute projects.
 Grand plans require grand skills.
+Infrastructure SA is now the co-ordinating point for infrastructure projects.

-Currently, there are 31 projects under preparation by Infrastructure SA, among them schools in the Northern Cape and Eastern Cape and 4 hospitals in Mpumalanga and the Free State
+Currently, there are 31 projects under preparation by Infrastructure SA, among them schools in the Northern Cape and Eastern Cape and 4 hospitals in Mpumalanga and the Free State.

 Water and sanitation